mengyu-yang/ISSA/README.md

 This repo consists of two folders. `ISSA` contains the official implementation for the NeurIPS 2021 Workshop on Meta-Learning paper **[Few Shot Image Generation via Implicit Autoencoding of Support Sets](https://openreview.net/pdf?id=fem00ckyS8t)**. `ISSA_experimental` contains code for an extended ISSA model outside of the paper.
 Here, we experiment with a StyleGAN2-based ISSA rather than a DCGAN-based one.

+If you have any questions, feel free to contact the corresponding author: shenyang.huang@mail.mcgill.ca

 ## ISSA

 ### Set up Environment